 Are 3D printed bones a reality?
-Additive manufacturing can be used to improve patient’s healthcare thanks to its various applications in the medical industry.
-3D printing prosthesis becomes more and more common, while 3D bioprinting is becoming an interesting solution for regenerative medicine.
+Additive manufacturing can improve patients’ healthcare thanks to its various applications in the medical industry.
+3D printing prostheses has become increasingly common, while 3D bioprinting is becoming an exciting solution for regenerative medicine.
 But is it possible to get real bones out of a 3D printer?
-If we can see these kinds of experiments in science-fiction movies, be prepared, because it is now part of our reality.
+If we can see these experiments in science-fiction movies, be prepared because it is now part of our reality.

-Let’s see what is possible thanks to the evolution of biomedical engineering and how, once again, a 3D printing application is helping to save lives.
+Let’s see what’s possible thanks to the evolution of biomedical engineering and how, once again, a 3D printing application is helping to save lives.

 3D printing bones for the medical industry